carbonplan/research/articles/soil-protocols-explainer/gold-standard-response.md

 We have since confirmed with Gold Standard staff that only projects adopting Approach 1 are required to use direct soil sampling to calculate the number of credits earned, with Approaches 2 and 3 relying on model and parameter-based calculations instead.
 Furthermore, we confirmed that, contrary to Mr. Hewlett’s assertion, Approaches 2 and 3 do _not_ require soil sampling to validate the accuracy of their model- or calculation-based methods.
 Thus, our original interpretation that the protocol does not require soil sampling either as a basis for crediting or for model validation is correct, and Mr. Hewlett’s public comments are not.

 We understand that Gold Standard is considering updates to the validation requirements for Approaches 2 and 3 that are expected early next year and that could require direct soil sampling.
 Gold Standard has also indicated that it has “reviewed and rejected” some model-based project proposals, and thus applies higher minimum standards than what is contained in the protocol itself.
-Nevertheless, we confirmed that the protocol does not require soil sampling for Approaches 2 and 3, neither as the basis for crediting or to validate model-based calculations — exactly as we indicated in our original analysis.
+Nevertheless, we confirmed that the protocol does not require soil sampling for Approaches 2 and 3, neither as the basis for crediting nor to validate model-based calculations — exactly as we indicated in our original analysis.

 ## Why we conducted a “desk evaluation” of protocols